AdobeDocs/workfront.en/help/classic/workfront-goals/tips-tricks-and-troubleshooting-workfront-align/frequently-asked-questions-about-goals.md

 &nbsp;

-`2.
-You might be looking at a different time Period`
+**2. You might be looking at a different time Period**

 You might have created a 2018 Annual Goal, but are in the view for a Q1 2018 goal instead.
-Under the `Period` filter on the right hand side of the page, be sure that you are filtering for the correct quarter/annual time frame from the drop down menu shown below.
+Under the **Period** filter on the right hand side of the page, be sure that you are filtering for the correct quarter/annual time frame from the drop down menu shown below.
 Select all that apply.

 &nbsp;

-`3.
-You are searching under the incorrect Goal Status`
+**3. You are searching under the incorrect Goal Status**

 When you first create a goal or objective, the goal will automatically be saved in Draft status.
-Be sure that you are filtering correctly for Draft goals under  `Objective Status`&nbsp;as shown below.
+Be sure that you are filtering correctly for Draft goals under&nbsp;**Objective Status**&nbsp;as shown below.
 You can also use this function to search for all currently Active goals, or any Closed goals from previous quarters.
 Select all that apply.

 &nbsp;